April 18, 2018

 2. Economic payoffs.
 Rack-level data center management delivers significant ROI in multiple ways.
-Some of the economic payoff comes through the efficiency gains outlined above.
+Some of the economic payoffs come through the efficiency gains outlined above.
 Some can come in the form of financial incentives from local electric utilities.
 There are also quantifiable economic benefits that derive from the downtime and/or stranded capacity you’ll be able to avoid through better rack-level visibility and control.

 3. Security & compliance.
 Aggregated access controls and audit trails can’t satisfy the intensifying requirements of industry regulators.
 Whether you’re in financial services, healthcare, retail, or any other business that deals in regulated data, you must be able to demonstrate to auditors highly granular controls over infrastructure access based on the type of data associated with that infrastructure – as well as credibly documented access histories.

 You can’t do that with anything more than a log of pass-swipes at your data center’s main door.
 You must implement rules-based access controls at the rack level.
 You may also need to deploy video capture at the rack for credible compliance and security forensics.